 The Boise City Council recently adopted a bold goal of 100% citywide clean electricity by 2035.
-The electricity goal, as well as goals around natural gas and geothermal energy are part of a project called Boise’s Energy Future, focused on setting measurable and achievable renewable energy and efficiency goals for the entire city.
+The electricity goal, as well as goals around natural gas and geothermal energy are part of a project called Boise’s Energy Future, focused on setting measurable and achievable clean electricity and efficiency goals for the entire city.

 In development for over a year, the plan was guided by City of Boise staff and a stakeholder group of community organizations and businesses including local utilities.
 The plan was developed with extensive public outreach, including a citywide survey in partnership with Boise State University.
-Highlights from the survey include 77% of polled citizens either strongly or somewhat agreeing with the city’s effort to establish goals to reduce energy use and transition to renewable energy.
+Highlights from the survey include 77% of polled citizens either strongly or somewhat agreeing with the city’s effort to establish goals to reduce energy use and transition to clean electricity.

 The plan includes a list of six actionable electricity strategies with practical targets that demonstrate a cost-effective path to 100% clean electricity.
 Boise residents currently spend approximately $245 million dollars per year on energy in their homes, businesses, institutions, and industrial processes, 75% of which is spent on electricity and 25% on natural gas.